p08dev/keycloak-hcaptcha/README.md

 # keycloak-hcaptcha

+> I am currently not adding any new features, updates or fixes.
+Feel free to open a PR!

 To safeguard registration against bots, Keycloak has integration with Google reCAPTCHA.
 This provides similar functionality, but with a more privacy friendly provider named hCaptcha.
 The code is based on the vanilla implementation of reCAPTCHA in Keycloak.

 ## Installation